ringbuffer-org/sound_synthesis_introduction/posts/Physical_Modeling/physical-modeling-waveguides.rst

 With tension :math:`K`, cross sectional area :math:`S` and density :math:`\rho` in :math:`{\frac{g}{cm^3}}`.

-Frequency :math:`f` of the vibrating string depends on the velocity and the string length:
+The frequency :math:`f` of the vibrating string depends on the velocity and the string length:

 .. math::
   f = \frac{c}{2 L}